sounok1234/Basic_Linear_Logistic_Regression/README.md

 # LinearRegression
   - Basic multiple linear regression using sci-kit_learn on tennis_stats data to predict the possibility of winning based on some parameters.
   - Linear regression on big data of yelp ratings to predict the rating of a neighbourhood shop.
+The data files are too big to be included here
 # LogisticRegression
   - Predicting the survival chances of passengers on titanic from the kaggle dataset